The above cartoon was produced by an anonymous cartoonist.

 2-14-08.
 I went for a nice kayak ride this morning, but my right arm was snapping and popping while paddling (similar to when scar tissue was breaking away in my left arm last year).
 This might have something to do with grabbing the rope during the free fall the other day.
 I saw a kestrel and a creeper, which I don't see very often in the Pearl.

 2-15-08.
 It was nice to spend two days in the field with the university searchers, who have completed their work in the Pearl.
 Both days were very productive, and they were my first explorations in the big grove of cypresses.
 We found some very interesting cavities, a surprising number of cypresses over 90 feet, and one incredible cypress that is about 110 feet.
 One of the searchers saw a White-tailed Kite a little to the north of where I saw one last year on January 6.
-I'm not aware of any other sightings of that species in the Pearl during the past few years.
-Although there's no way of knowing the number of days that species has been present during the past two years, this is a good example of how a rare species can go undetected for long periods in a large river basin.
-I was hoping to make it out in the kayak but got tied up in the office all day.
+I’m not aware of any other sightings of that species in the Pearl during the past few years.
+Although there’s no way of knowing the number of days that species has been present during the past two years, this is a good example of how a rare species can go undetected for long periods in a large river basin.
 One group of visitors has departed, but another group has arrived, and we have lots of plans for the next several days.

 2-16-08.
 There were five of us in the field today.
 Late in the afternoon, three of us had an interesting sighting near a large cavity that I found in a sweetgum last year.
 I picked up the bird first and got my binoculars on it.
 It was black with lots of white on the wings.
 I noticed a large white patch on the trailing edge of the dorsal surface of the right wing.
-The other observers didn't see field marks, but we all noticed a rapid gliding flight.
+The other observers didn’t see field marks, but we all noticed a rapid gliding flight.
 I noticed the bird rock from side to side as it maneuvered to land.
 One of the observers fired off a high-resolution photo but missed the bird.
-The other observer saw the bird swoop down when it took off.
+I regard this as a definite sighting on the basis of the large size, markings that were observed on the right wing, the way it was gliding, the way it rapidly disappeared in cover, and a subsequent

 2-17-08.
 We returned to the area of the sighting and got caught in a severe thunderstorm.
 After dodging lightning bolts and hail stones on the way back, we reached the shelter of the cars just as it stopped.